jauhien/g-sorcery/docs/developer_instructions.rst

 ==================

 There is a **layman** integration for **g-sorcery** (thanks to Brian Dolbec and Auke Booij here).
-To use it you just need to install and xml file describing your repositories in **/etc/layman/overlays** directory.
+To use it you just need to install an xml file describing your repositories in **/etc/layman/overlays** directory.
 For our example of backend config we could write an xml file that looks like